gbaptista/sublime-3-shell-exec/README.md

     // Enable or Disable the Debug infos (for plugin developers).
     "debug": false,

-    // Name of the System Exec command box.
+    // Name of the Shell Exec command box.
-    "title": "System Exec",
+    "title": "Shell Exec",

     // Defines where the command should be executed: false, "project_folder", "file_folder"
     // If "project_folder" is set, will execute: cd project_folder && your_commnad.